Great stories will stay with you forever…….

 - The castle contains only one original window that dates from the 15th century!
 All the others having been replaced over the years.
 The original window is an ogee style window featuring two lights.
 The main entrance to the castle was on the east side, now bricked up, it provided an adjoining door to the house at one time.
 A new door has been opened on the south side of the tower.

 - Today the castle is home to Jack & Kathleen Mernagh who run the guesthouse along with their son Paul who returned in 2014; he is a qualified and extensively experienced hotel manager with superior hotel properties from around the world.

 When staying with us experience some of the “quirks” of staying in a Norman Castle!

 - Looking at the front of the castle there are murder holes over each of the doors on the ground floor, perfect to pour hot tar for any unwelcome visitors!
-Although not in practise today!
+Although not in practice today!

 - The third floor contains a fine granite fireplace, the chimney rising on the outer wall is lined with small smooth stones from the beach.
 This floor also contains a cupboard recess.
 The roof, originally of slate has been replaced by corrugated iron.
 The parapet consists of large sloping slabs and the battlements are of the steeply stepped type with a square turret on each corner.
 On the outside of the southern turret is a carved head.